Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Not being on the list doesn't mean that a robot type is not supported.
 E.g. polar kinematics, serial Scara, cartesian with 3 axes spherical head and more are all supported by specifying axis types individually.

-Example: M669 B"CoreXY5AC" defines the core parameters for the CoreXY with two rotary axes where A is parallel to the X axis, C to the Z axis and both are assembled in the order CA viewed from the print object's perspective.
+Example 1: M669 B"CoreXY5AC" defines the core parameters for the CoreXY with two rotary axes where A is parallel to the X axis, C to the Z axis and both are assembled in the order CA viewed from the print object's perspective.
 The axis orientations are the same as the main axes, i. e.
 A points to the right and C to the top (this defines the rotation positive angle directions, CCW looking at the arrow).

+Example 2: M669 B"XYZAB" with axisTypes="RRRRR" will define a 5 axis industrial robot with rotary axes.

 # M669 A parameter: angles